vk-cs/docs-public/docs/en/main/additionals/account/account/keypairs/importexport/importexport.md

 ### Import key

 You can import SSH keys from your computer.
-To do this, in your personal account VK CS:
+To do this, in your personal account VK Cloud:

 1. Go to Project Settings → Key Pairs.
 2. Click Import Key.